zumasys/docs/site/jbase/record-locking/locking-models/README.md

 ### Using the new LOCK JEDI to display and clear locks

-A new `JEDI` (database driver) has been created to enable record locks to be displayed, selected and cleared.
+A new `jEDI` (database driver) has been created to enable record locks to be displayed, selected and cleared.
 Once you have a file of type `jlock` then you can treat each record lock as though it were an item in a file, meaning you can run `jQL` queries, do a `SELECT`, `ED` the lock (although your can't modify it), and `DELETE` it or `CLEARFILE` it.

 To accomplish this you will need a file of type `JLOCK`.
 There are 2 ways to create the file.